Links

 When you run an OpenRewrite recipe locally:

-The recipe will read this LST from memory and begin making transformations on it.
+2. The process continues by making transformations on the LST.
 This could be adding a search marker (~~>) if the recipe is a search recipe -- or it could be more significant code changes.

-After all of the files have been overwritten, the LST is thrown away.
+4. After all of the files have been overwritten, the process ends.
+Nothing is stored between recipe runs.

-If the previous recipe made changes and those changes exist locally, then the newly generated LST will have all of those changes.
-If the previous recipe made no changes, then the LST will effectively be the same one as before (but regenerated as the previous one was deleted).
+6. If the previous recipe made changes and those changes exist locally, then the newly generated LST will have all of those changes.
+If the previous recipe made no changes, then the LST will effectively be the same one as before (but regenerated as the previous one no longer exists).

 In order for OpenRewrite to work locally, the LST must fit into memory.
 This is in contrast with Moderne where the LST can be built and used in pieces.